telekom/testerra-hpqc-connector/README.md

 ```

 This little snippet will search for a test set called `\\Root\\My\\Full\\Path\\TestSet`.
 If found, the method name will be extracted
-and searched as test name in QC/ALM.
-If found, the result will be synchronized to this test case.
+and searched as test name in QC/ALM and the result will be synchronized to this test case.

 #### Annotated test method mode